Spark plugs: what they do, symptoms of bad plugs and how many of them in a car

 What other components do they work with?

-Many newer vehicles are equipped with a ‘distributorless’ system that doesn’t have a distributor in it.
+Many newer vehicles are equipped with a “distributorless” system that doesn’t have a distributor in it.
 The work of the distributor is done directly through the use of modified spark plugs.
 This type of system also does not contain spark plug wires.
-These vehicles are more environmentally friendly and fuel efficient as well as reducing the need for frequent tune-ups.
+These vehicles are more environmentally friendly and fuel efficient and also reduce the need for frequent tune-ups.

-As we said above, spark plugs ignite the air/fuel mixture, creating the explosion that powers the engine.
+Spark plugs generate an electrical spark across a small gap, which ignites the fuel-air mixture in the engine.
 An arc of electricity jumps between two leads which are not touching, but close enough together that electricity can jump the gap between them.
-This spark is what ignites everything.
-Without them, no power to the engine!
+This ignition creates the explosion that sets the pistons in motion, powering your vehicle and getting it running.

 What are spark plugs made of?